supermemo-wiki/SuperMemo.Wiki/supermemo.md

 ### General flow of Incremental Reading (simplified)

-In Incremental Reading, all the material yet to be processed is added to an [outstanding queue](/supermemo/queues).
+In Incremental Reading, all the material yet to be processed is added into a [queue](/supermemo/queues).
 Each individual element in the queue is examined until the student decides to move to the next topic (in the queue).
 Typical triggers for making that decision include decreases in concentration or pleasure.

 ```mermaid